 Reverting a custom property

-Similarly, we can revert a property to its default value using initial
+Similarly, we can revert a property to its default value using initial:

 // Applies to all elements